Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

 The reader may be wondering whether \cref{P:ES_coupling_infinite} is a straightforward adaptation of the proof of the analogous statement for the Potts and random-cluster model (e.g. from \cite[Theorem~4.91]{grimmett2006random}).
 However, this is not the case, since the wired-wired boundary condition for the superimposed model (which is the relevant finite-volume boundary condition here) does not induce the largest measure, as the wired boundary conditions do for the random-cluster model.
+This is the reason we need to prove the stronger statement (the moreover part of \cref{P:ES_coupling_infinite}), from which everything else follows.
+Indeed, this shows that the infinite cluster in the limit comes only from the boundary clusters and not from large clusters which do not touch the boundary.

 \begin{corollary} Let $\alpha > \frac{3p_c}{1-p_c}$ and set $c=2+\alpha$, where $p_c$ is the critical value for Bernoulli site percolation on $\Z^2$.
 For any $i,j \in \{+,-\}$ and adjacent $u \in \L$ and $v \in \L^*$,